-4In contrast, unstable dictators behave like "roving bandits" due to their short time horizons.
+7In contrast, unstable dictators behave like "roving bandits" due to their short time horizons.

-5In Levi's words (1988, 14), "absolute monarchs are rulers who possess a virtual monopoly over coercive capacity but not necessarily a perfect monitoring capacity."
-See Kiser and Tong (1992); Ma (2010); Sng (2010) for more discussions on agency problems in imperial China.
+8In Levi's words (1988, 14), "Absolute monarchs are rulers who possess a virtual monopoly over coercive capacity but not necessarily a perfect monitoring capacity."
+See Kiser and Tong (1992), Ma (2011), and Sng (2014) for more discussions on agency problems in imperial China.

-If the sole purpose of taxation is to support the consumption of the ruling class, whether it enriches the ruler or his agents will not matter to the taxpayers.
-However, unlike corruption, taxation is rarely a pure rent seeking activity.
-The ruler, as the owner of his domain, may use the tax receipts to invest in public goods to keep his property productive.
+owner of his domain, may use the tax receipts to invest in public goods to keep his property productive.
 If so, the competition between the ruler and the agents over the economic surplus may have an impact on social welfare, especially in the long run.

 To formalize our hypothesis, we build a dynamic principal-agent model and analyze optimal taxation and public goods provision in a stable dictatorship.
-The ruler taxes the peasants through agents and invests part of the tax revenue in a local public good that protects the economy from exogenous shocks (e.g. natural disasters).
-If the ruler under-invests in the public good, the risk that a large shock destroys the economy increases.
+The ruler taxes the peasants through agents and invests part of the tax revenue in a local public good that protects the economy from exogenous shocks (e.g., natural disasters).
+If the ruler under-invests in the public good, the risk of a large shock destroying the economy increases.

-The static predictions of the model are straightforward: Holding monitoring technology constant, as the geographic size of the ruler's domain increases, bureaucratic expropriation worsens and per capita tax revenue falls due to managerial diseconomies of scale.
+The static predictions of the model are straightforward: holding monitoring technology constant, as the geographical size of the ruler's domain increases, bureaucratic expropriation worsens and per capita tax revenue falls due to managerial diseconomies of scale.